MehrshadHeisenberg/JS_Challenges/explanation.md

-# Array Difference with Order Preservation
+# Create Hashtags from a String

 ## Challenge Description: